Geri-Borbas/WordPress.Production.eppz_Disqus_plugin/README.md

 comment author email in the WXR file, then adds an entry to the WXR that **creates Disqus SSO user** upon importing the resulting file in Disqus admin.

-As it comes without a single line of error handling, I'm not intended to support.
+As it comes without a single line of error handling, I'm not intended to support this repository.
 Please help yourself, and look into the code if some issue raised.